 Environmentally Sustainable Production Practices in Cocoa Landscapes (ESP II)

-The Environmentally Sustainable Production Practices in Cocoa Landscapes Phase II (ESP Phase II)” is a continuation and the second phase of the Environmental Sustainability and Policy (ESP I) for Cocoa Production in Ghana Project.
-This project is jointly implemented by the United Nations Development Programme (UNDP) in close collaboration with the Ghana Cocoa Board (COCOBOD) and the Mondelēz International Cocoa Life Programme as the donor.
+This project is a continuation and the second phase of the “Environmental Sustainability and Policy for Cocoa Production in Ghana” project (2013-2016).
+It is jointly implemented by UNDP and the Ghana Cocoa Board (COCOBOD), with support from Mondelēz International.

 The project aims to meet two broad objectives as follows:

-1. Farmers in the Cocoa Life program adopt environmentally sustainable and climate change resilient cocoa production practices on their farms;
+- Farmers in the Cocoa Life program adopt environmentally sustainable and climate change resilient cocoa production practices on their farms;

-2. Cocoa production landscapes in the Cocoa Life communities and districts are managed sustainably to conserve ecosystems and natural resources.
+- Cocoa production landscapes in the Cocoa Life communities and districts are managed sustainably to conserve ecosystems and natural resources.

-2. Ensuring long-term ecosystem protection at the district to community levels by establishing three Community Resource Management Areas (CREMA) in selected districts to govern local resources and ecosystem management in cocoa landscapes.
+- Ensuring long-term ecosystem protection at the district to community levels by establishing three Community Resource Management Areas (CREMA) in selected districts to govern local resources and ecosystem management in cocoa landscapes.
 While the farmer based interventions will ensure change and improvements at the farm level, it is crucial to sustain this at the landscape level.
 Hence, the CREMA establishment, a mechanism that allows communities to jointly manage natural resources of a larger ecosystem with relevant stakeholders will ensure long-term sustainability and scaling up of interventions.

-The total budget is US$ $1,850,002.59, and it is financed by the Mondelēz International Cocoa Life Program.
+The total budget is US$ US$ $1,850,004.24, and it is financed by the Mondelēz International Cocoa Life Program.